Ruling Places Emphasis on Family Affection in Will Construction Case

 “I direct that property held by me in co-ownership with my brother the said Earl Anthony Chin and with my sister, Mary Victoria Chin, shall not be sold as long as my said brother or sister desires to occupy same.”

-Mary argued, that this ambiguous language meant that Adolph intended to devise a life estate to each sibling with whom he co-owned property.
+Mary argued, that this ambiguous language meant that Adolph intended to devise a life estate for each sibling with whom he co-owned property.

 Importantly, the Third District declared that “hen interpreting ambiguous provisions of a will, courts may look upon the situation of the parties, such as ties and affection between the testator and his or her legatees.”